 I have been an astrophotographer since 2001 as an extension of my lifelong interest in astronomy.
 I am fortunate to be able to turn what began as an absorbing hobby into a full-time profession which I love and where there is so much to discover.
-I’ve won awards for his photography and contributed articles to the BBC Publication “The Sky at Night” and UK “Astronomy Now “magazines.
+I’ve won awards for my photography and contributed articles to the BBC Publication “The Sky at Night” and UK “Astronomy Now “magazines.

-I enjoy the challenges of capturing data from objects which are trillions of miles away where the light has travelled through the universe over thousands or even millions of years to reach his camera.
+I enjoy the challenges of capturing data from objects which are trillions of miles away where the light has travelled through the universe over thousands or even millions of years to reach my camera.

 I’m interested in investigating the cosmos through the language of art as an alternative to the language of physics which is baffling to many people.
 I see both physics and art to be simultaneous descriptions of reality which are equally valid.
 Like many scientists he was initially drawn to astronomy by a deep sense of wonder and awe for the beauty, enormity and mystery of the universe.